 10. Square hamburgers aren’t original to Wendy's.

-Thomas got his inspiration from Kewpee’s, a hamburger joint in his hometown of Kalamazoo, Michigan.
+Thomas got his inspiration for Wendy's famously square burger from Kewpee’s, a hamburger joint in his hometown of Kalamazoo, Michigan.
 White Castle was also serving up angular burgers decades before Wendy’s made it one of their trademarks.

-11. It was the first fast food chain to add a salad bar.
+11. Wendy's was the first fast food chain to add a salad bar.

 Wendy’s Superbar featured a large selection of salad fixings, plus “Mexican Fiesta” and “Pasta Pasta” sections.
-Upkeep proved to be too labor-intensive, and the salad bar was eventually phased out of stores.
+Upkeep, however, proved to be too labor-intensive, and the salad bar was eventually phased out of stores.

-12. The actress known for the “Where’s the Beef” campaign was fired.
+12. Clara Peller, the actress known for starring in Wendy's “Where’s the Beef” campaign, was fired.

 13. Dave Thomas starred in more than 800 Wendy’s commercials.

 At first, they were terrible—people thought Thomas was too stiff.
 Scriptwriters figured out a way to play into the founder’s personality, though, and he was soon beloved by consumers.
 By the time the 13-year campaign ended, Thomas had starred in more than 800 commercials.

 14. Wendy's has a Foie Gras Burger on the menu in Japan.

 Like most other fast food chains, Wendy's offers different items on its international menus.
 Wendy's Japan featured a Caviar and Lobster Burger and a Lobster Surf and Turf Burger as part of a limited time menu.
 Order off of the premium menu for a burger topped with foie gras and truffle sauce.